void

 Background

-Volná myšlenka was an association of freethinkers, an anticlerical an atheist movement that appeared in many countries in the 19th century.
-The best known freethinker internationally was Francesc Ferrer i Guàrdia (1859-1909).
+Volná myšlenka was an association of freethinkers, an anticlerical and atheist movement that appeared in many countries in the 19th century.
+The best-known freethinker internationally was Francesc Ferrer i Guàrdia (1859-1909).

-The Czech organisation was founded in 1904, and provisionally dissolved in 1915.
-The best known representative of the Czech organisation was Machar, chairman from 1909.
-The organization also published a monthly periodical of the same name.
-Their most immediate goal was separation of state and church.
+The Czech organisation was founded in 1904 and provisionally dissolved in 1915.
+The best-known representative of the Czech organisation was Machar, chairman from 1909.
+The organisation also published a monthly periodical of the same name.
+Their most immediate goal was the separation of state and church.

-Karel Pelant (1874 - 1925) was one of the founders of the Czech section and this was a person Hašek knew well.
-Zdeněk Matěj Kuděj describes a meeting between the two in Plzeň in 1913 that was arranged after Pelant, at the time editor of the weekly Směr, owed Hašek money for a few stories he had written.
+Karel Pelant (1874–1925) was one of the founders of the Czech section, and this was a person Hašek knew well.
+Zdeněk Matěj Kuděj describes a meeting between the two in Plzeň in 1913 that was arranged because Pelant, at the time editor of the weekly Směr, owed Hašek money for a few stories he had written.

-Pelant also appears in Strana mírného pokroku v mezích zákona and is listed as publishers of the Freethinker's monthly.
+Pelant also appears in Strana mírného pokroku v mezích zákona and is listed as the publisher of the Freethinkers' monthly.

 Quote(s) from the novel